Razanfaris90/Binary-Flip-Cipher/README.md

 # Binary Flip Cipher

 The Binary Flip Cipher is a lightweight cryptographic system created for educational purposes, showcasing fundamental encryption techniques.
-This project transforms text by flipping bits in binary representation, allowing students to explore bitwise operations and basic cryptography.
+This project, implemented in Java, transforms text by flipping bits in binary representation, allowing students to explore bitwise operations and basic cryptography.

 ## 🔑 How It Works